thekopiman/RFClassification/README.md

 Note: The AFC folder in this repo contains other functions used to train this **custom** dataset such as auto scaling of images to 224x224.
 Please use the AFC given in this repo.

 It is necessary to extract the signals images out from each frame.
-The steps are detailed as below.
+The steps are mentioned in **Steps to extract** (step 3).

-KIV

 To train the model, you may use this: